2019, Visit the land of the Rising Sun -Beautiful Japan Cherry Blossom Festival

 6. Japan has the most number of vending machines in the world.
 In fact over 5.52 million.
 They offer almost anything from ice-cream, lingerie, to comic books.
 Some really bizarre vending machines sell fish bait, live crabs and even sex toys

 7. The literacy rate is almost 100%.
-Education and family values are given utmost importance.
+Education and family values are given the utmost importance.

-8. Baseball and Sumo wrestling are the two major sports played and thoroughly enjoyed in this country.
+8. Baseball and Sumo wrestling are the two major sports played.
+This sport is thoroughly enjoyed in this country.

 9. March 3rd is known as the Dolls festival holiday in Japan.
 Hinamatsuri ( Dolls Day) is a day dedicated to girls and their families’ hopes for a bright and happy future.
 Most families with daughters adorn their homes with usually five to seven-tiered platforms of hina dolls.

-11. Square watermelons are grown in Japan.
-They can be easily stacked and stocked.
+11. Square watermelons are grown in Japan and they can be easily stacked and stocked.

 12. Japan holds the record for the world’s oldest hotel, Nishiyama Onsen Keiunkan in Yamanashi.
 Built-in 705 AD.
 More than 50 generations of the same family have been operating the hotel for over 1300 years.